- 01Prepare: credit score, DTI — the numbers lenders see before you see a property

 Before you look at a single property, lenders look at you.
 Credit score — 620 is the floor for most investment loans, 740+ gets you the best rates.
 DTI (debt-to-income) — your monthly debt payments divided by your gross income.
 Lenders typically want 43% or below.
 A $6,000 monthly income with $2,200 in debt payments?
 That's a 36.7% DTI.
 You're in the green.

 These numbers determine what you can borrow.
-Get them right before you shop.
-Fix your credit, pay down debt, or increase income — and do it before you fall in love with a listing.
+Fix your credit, pay down debt, or increase income before you fall in love with a listing.
 A 720 credit score with a 38% DTI opens doors.
 A 650 with 45% DTI closes them.

 Research Phase: Cap Rate and Cash-on-Cash Return

 You've got 100 listings.
 How do you filter?
-[Cap rate](/glossary/cap-rate) and [cash-on-cash return](/glossary/cash-on-cash-return).
+Cap rate and cash-on-cash return.
 Cap rate tells you what the property earns relative to its price.
 Cash-on-cash tells you what you earn on the money you put in.
 A 6% cap in a 5% cap market might mean value-add.
 A 4% cap in an 8% cap market might mean overpaying.
-Know your market's range — Memphis, Phoenix, Cleveland all run different numbers.
+Know your market's range.

 The investors who move fastest filter by these two metrics first.
-Cap rate weeds out overpriced.
+Cap rate weeds out overpriced listings.
 Cash-on-cash weeds out deals that don't cash flow for you.

 Invest Phase: LTV, DSCR, ARV

 One mistake I see: investors assume ARV based on Zillow or a guess.
 Get a real appraisal or a broker price opinion from someone who knows the comps.
-A $20,000 ARV mistake on a BRRRR can kill your entire refi plan.
-And when you're refinancing, lenders use the lower of purchase price plus improvements or ARV — so your ARV has to be defensible.
+A $20,000 ARV miss on a BRRRR can kill your entire refi plan.

 Manage Phase: NOI and Vacancy Rate

 You own it.
 Now you run it.
-[NOI](/glossary/noi) — net operating income.
+NOI — net operating income.
 The property's earnings before debt.
 Track it monthly.
 If it drops, you've got a problem.
 Vacancy rate — the percentage of time units sit empty.
 5% is healthy.
 15% means you're bleeding.
 A $1,200 rent with 10% vacancy costs you $1,440 a year.
-That's real money.
-And it compounds: high vacancy often means longer turnover, more turnover costs, and a hit to your NOI that lenders notice when you try to refi or sell.
+That compounds: high vacancy often means longer turnover, more turnover costs, and a hit to your NOI that lenders notice when you try to refi or sell.

 Expand Phase: Equity and 1031 Exchange

 Ten terms.
 Five phases.
-That's the play.
-Hit reiprime.com/glossary for the full definitions — and start speaking the language.
+Hit reiprime.com/glossary for the full definitions and start speaking the language.

 Read definition →